-We prefer course work based on in-residence classroom participation.
-In certain circumstances, we may honor a limited amount of online course work usually not major related and not MD Program recommended.
+We prefer coursework that includes active learning and on-site classroom participation.
+In certain circumstances, we may honor a limited number amount of online coursework, particularly if not major-related and not PhD program-recommended.

-Will online degrees be considered in the application process for the MD program?
+Will online degrees be considered in the application process for the PhD program?

-We highly value classroom interaction and therefore will not honor fully online degrees for admission to the MD Program.
+We highly value classroom interaction and therefore will not honor fully online degrees for admission to the PhD Program.